trwnh/mastomods/README.md

 # About this repo
-This repo contains CSS tweaks and custom themes for [Mastodon](https://joinmastodon.org), a libre micro-blogging social server whose default web frontend is similar to Tweetdeck.
+This repo contains CSS tweaks and modifications for [Mastodon](https://joinmastodon.org), a libre micro-blogging social server whose default web frontend is similar to Tweetdeck.
+These mods can be used to create custom themes by admins for their Mastodon instances, or imported into userstyle extensions by users.

 # Instructions for admins
 Download this repo and copy the files into your Mastodon deployment at `app/javascript/styles`.
 If I can figure out the git commands to fetch the files without messing up your existing Mastodon deployment, I'll add them here.